learn-co-curriculum/dsc-multiple-linear-regression/README.md

 ## Beyond Two Independent Variables

 Multiple linear regression models are not restricted to two independent variables.
 You can theoretically add an indefinite number of variables.
+Once we move beyond two predictors, multiple linear regression generates a best-fit _hyperplane_.

 When thinking of lines and slopes statistically, slope parameters associated with a particular predictor $x_i$ are often denoted by $\beta_i$.
 Extending this example mathematically, you would write a multiple linear regression model as follows: